timosiu/Software-Project2023/README.md

-# Hippy Hotel | Software Project 2023
+# Forest Haven Resort | Software Project 2023

 ---

-## Project name: Hippy Hotel
+## Project name: Forest Haven Resort

 ### Project description

-This project is a web application for a company that rents out guesthouses and other types of temporal accommodation.
-The trick being that the accommodations are "Last-Minute" deals, meaning that the accommodations are only available for a short period of time.
-The project takes inspiration from the idea of combining Airbnb and ResQ Club as a service.
+This project is a web application for a hotel that rents out rooms and offers other services and activities.
+The hotel in question is a hippie themed hotel with a focus on sustainability and eco-friendliness.
+The hotel is imagined to be located in a rural area, surrounded by nature.

-The application is meant to be used by the company's customers to book accommodations.
-Users would also be able to rate the accommodations and other users based on their experiences.
-The application would also have a feature for the company's employees to manage the accommodations and the users.
-The application should also feature a forum for the users to discuss about the accommodations and other topics.
+The application is meant to be used by the hotel's customers to book rooms and activities offered by the hotel.
+Users sould also be able to review their experiences and the hotel's services.

 The project is based on the customer team's vision and requirements.
 The customer team was given a task to create a e-commerce platform based on the prompt "Hippy Hotel".